crt25/collimator/docs/guides/add-new-analysis.md

 ## Overview

-An new Analysis Logic can be one of the following:
+A new Analysis Logic can be one of the following:

 - An analyzer, based on an AST or meta criterion;
 - A solution grouping, either automatic or manual.